stianloader/GslStarplane/README.md

 ## Specifing Access Wideners

+**WARNING: ACCESS WIDENERS ARE DEPRECATED FOR REMOVAL.
+USE REVERSIBLE ACCESS SETTERS INSTEAD.**

 **WARNING:** Access Wideners are as dangerous as they are simple to use.
-Widening access of a method could make methods that normally would be independent of each other override each other.
+Widening access of a method could make methods that normally would be independent of each other to override each other.

 Access Wideners can optionally be declared in the `build.gradle` as follows: